 Game-changers don’t need to be life-changing.
 It could be learning a new skill or attending an event.
 On the more substantial side, it could be switching careers, downsizing or moving to a new place.

 We’re still figuring out the real game for ourselves, and in the process of a couple game-changers.
 Starting a couple months ago, we’re going through another major decluttering and minimizing process.
 By June of this year, we’re leaving Minneapolis where we’ve spent the past decade, selling our house and packing up our lives to move west.
-We plan on spending a couple years in LA soaking up more sun and new adventures.

 I suspect that the rest of this year will be spent re-adjusting our lives, business and social life.
 It will come with some disruption and discomfort.
 It will also challenge us to step up our business model and growth.
 Ultimately though, the most important thing is sustainability: our ability to keep on going in the real game—day after day and year after year.